alpha-z-relative Renyi entropies: Acknowledgments

 \section{Acknowledgments}

-Thanks to Mr.~Aidinyantz, alias Mr.~A-to-Z, for inspiring the name of the new relative entropy.
-We are also grateful to William Wootters for suggesting the idea of looking at ``reverse sandwiching''.
-This project was initiated during the program ``Mathematical Challenges for Quantum Information'' at the Isaac Newton Institute, Cambridge, UK.
+We are grateful to William Wootters for suggesting the idea of looking at ``reverse sandwiching''.
+This project was initiated during the program ``Mathematical Challenges in Quantum Information'' at the Isaac Newton Institute, Cambridge, UK, and was supported in part by an Odysseus grant from the Flemish Fund for Scientific Research (FWO).
+We thank the anonymous referee for the many comments that have greatly improved the clarity of the paper.